top of page

 Along the routes there are places of aesthetic interest overlooking the landscape of mt.
 Hymettus or mt.
 Lycabettus and other historic hills of Athens.

-The NTUA Campus is comparable to other well-known parks in Athens, not only because of the extent of the green but also for the wide variety of tree and shrub species.
-The coexistence of different species gives a unique aesthetic interest: plane trees, carob trees, olive trees, cypresses, cedars, oaks, palm trees, jacarandas, elms, linden trees etc
+The NTUA Campus is comparable to other well-known parks in Athens, not only because of the extent of its green spaces but also for the wide variety of tree and shrub species.
+The coexistence of different species gives a unique aesthetic interest: plane trees, carob trees, olive trees, cypresses, cedars, oaks, palm trees, jacarandas, elms, linden trees etc.

 Υπόβαθρο πολυτεχνειούπολης για τι βοτανικές διαδρομές.jpg